Kentucky Derby Odds - WTOP News

 |Bejarano

 Owners (by post position): 1.
 West, Gary and Mary; 2.
 Poulin, Jonathan, Westerberg, Magnier, Mrs. John, Smith, Derrick and Tabor, Michael B.; 3.
 Patricia’s Hope LLC and Sagan, Phillip; 4.
 Don’t Tell My Wife Stables; 5.
 Whisper Hill Farm, LLC and Gainesway Stable (Antony Beck); 6.
 Spendthrift Farm LLC; 7.
 SF Racing LLC, Starlight Racing, Madaket Stables LLC, Masterson, Robert E., Stonestreet Stables LLC, Schoenfarber, Jay A., Waves Edge Capital LLC and Donovan, Catherine; 8.
-OGMA Investments, LLC, Restrepo, Ramiro, Sterling Racing LLC and CMNWLTH; 9.
-C R K Stable; 11.
+OGMA Investments, LLC, Restrepo, Ramiro, Sterling Racing LLC and CMNWLTH; 11.
 Winchell Thoroughbreds LLC; 12.
 West Point Thoroughbreds and Albaugh Family Stables LLC; 13.
 R.T Racing Stable and Cypress Creek Equine; 14.
 Albaugh Family Stables LLC; 15.
 Repole Stable and St. Elias Stable; 16.
 Warren, Andrew and Warren, Rania; 17.
 Hiroyuki Asanuma; 18.
-Frank Fletcher Racing Operations, Inc.; 20.
-Lion Race Horse Co.
-Ltd.; 21.
+Frank Fletcher Racing Operations, Inc.; 21.
 Albaugh Family Stables LLC and Castleton Lyons; 22.
-Hiroaki Arai; AE.
+Hiroaki Arai; 23.
 Jones, Brereton C. and Naber Racing, LLC.

 Weights: 126 pounds.
 Distance: 1 1-4 miles.
 Purse: $3,000,000.
 First place: $1,860,000.
 Second place: $600,000.
 Third place: $300,000.
 Fourth place: $150,000.
 Fifth place: $90,000.
 Post time: 6:57 p.m.
 EDT